sgorgun/static-methods-compiler-errors/README.md

 You will get to the issue documentation page.

-4. Double-click on the CS0103 issue in the _Error List_ view.
+4. Double-click on the CS0103 issue in the _Error List_ window.

 ![Navigate to CS0103](images/navigate-to-cs0103.png)